Java-Archive/vaadin-dev-environment/README.md

 ![_images/git-server/git-server_002.png](_images/git-server/git-server_002.png)

-Now you have the possibility to clone git repos into this Gogs instance.
+Now you have the possibility to clone git repos into this Gitea instance.
 All repositories you want to use together with the CI should be here.

 ### DroneCI